nidrissi/web/content/post/inventiones.md

 The anonymous referee had many remarks and questions that greatly improved my paper.
 Most of the comments were about the presentation of the paper, and thanks to the referee's suggestions, I believe it has been improved quite a bit.
 Since I use techniques from several areas of mathematics -- algebraic topology, differential geometry, mathematical physics, and of course operad theory -- these suggestions helped make the paper more accessible (hopefully) to a broader audience.
+So, I'd like to thank the referee, as well as many people (see the acknowledgments on my paper): Ricardo Campos, Ivo Dell'Ambrogio, Julien Ducoulombier, Matteo Felder, Benoit Fresse, Ben Knudsen, Pascal Lambrechts, Antoine Touzé, Thomas Willwacher.
 Anyway, time to celebrate!
 (And tomorrow's my birthday! 😃)
 <!--more-->